keithfma/uncertaintext/NextSteps.md

 * Retry with a clean install of node deps, which are:
   * d3-random, d3-format, jest
 * Make the final package lockfile is _minimal_
+* Note that jest is only needed for development

 ## Write up